GoogleForCreators/web-stories-wp/readme.txt

 * Fixes an issue with potential fatal errors on the frontend.
 * Fixes an issue with page attachments being removed on the frontend.
+* Fixes an issue with memory not being freed up after optimizing videos.

 = 1.10.0 =